Taylor Townsend: Professional

-Early years: WTA Tour doubles final
+2010–13: Early years: WTA Tour doubles final

 Townsend entered her first professional-level tournament in October 2010 at the age of 14 and was able to win her first career match.
-She also played in the doubles event at the 2011 US Open when she was 15 years old and reached the third round with her compatriot Jessica Pegula.
+She also played in the doubles event at the 2011 US Open when she was 15 years old and reached the third round with compatriot Jessica Pegula.
 She also received a wildcard into the singles qualifying draw and defeated world No. 122, Arantxa Parra Santonja, in the first round.
 The following year, Townsend requested another wildcard into the US Open and was declined because of the USTA's concerns about her fitness.
 The USTA received widespread criticism for this decision.

-Townsend made her WTA Tour debut in singles at the Indian Wells Open where she defeated Lucie Hradecká for her first tour-level match win.
+Townsend made her WTA Tour debut in singles at the 2013 Indian Wells Open, where she defeated Lucie Hradecká for her first tour-level match win.
 Her next tour main-draw appearance came at the Washington Open.
 After Townsend lost in singles, she competed in the doubles event with Eugenie Bouchard, her doubles partner from their Wimbledon girls' doubles title the previous summer.
 The duo made it all the way to the final, the first career final for either player.